 17) Provide Access to Upskilling Opportunities

 Upskilling staff is a significant contributor to employee retention.
-By investing in upskilling your team, you show that you care about their career progression with the company they currently work for and beyond.
+Investing in upskilling your team shows that you care about their career progression with the company they currently work for and beyond.

-Some great ideas for employee upskilling are memberships to on-demand learning, different educational events in the office and access to learning skills that are more hands-on like art, music, and sport.
+Some great ideas for employee upskilling are memberships to on-demand learning, different educational events in the office and access to more hands-on learning skills, like art, music, and sport.

 18) Offer a Flexible Work Environment

-After months of working at home, giving the option to continue shows you respect their new routine.
-It also shows that you trust their ability to work alone without it impacting productivity and performance.
+After months of working at home, giving the option to continue shows you respect for their new routine, it also shows that you trust their ability to work alone without impacting productivity and performance.

 19) Introduce a Mentoring Program

 Finding a mentor can be challenging if you don’t know where to start.
-But they can offer significant benefits in helping your staff grow within both their professional and personal lives.
+But they can offer significant benefits in helping your staff grow in both their professional and personal lives.

 Whether internally or externally, mentor programs provide a sense of importance and significance that may not be possible just through management.
 You might also give the mentee options to become the mentor one day if you run the program internally.

 Instead of appreciating your staff here and there, consider implementing a staff appreciation holiday.
 The holiday will mark one day a year where you have an entire event dedicated to appreciating staff.